GeodynamicWorldBuilder/WorldBuilder/doc/sphinx/developer_manual/start_devel_and_contrib/tools/astyle.md

 `mkdir astyle && cd astyle && wget 'https://sourceforge.net/projects/astyle/files/astyle/astyle 2.04/astyle_2.04_linux.tar.gz' && tar -zxvf astyle_2.04_linux.tar.gz && cd astyle/build/gcc && make && sudo make install`

-After the download is complete, simply unzip the files in your desired directory, and compile the astyle executible.
+After the download is complete, simply unzip the files in your desired directory, and compile the astyle executable.
 To do this, run `make` in the `$ASTYLE_DIR/build/$COMPILER`.
 Here `$ASTYLE_DIR` is the path to the unzipped astyle directory, and `$COMPILER` is the directory within `$ASTYLE_DIR/build/` that corresponds to the compiler you will use to generate astyle (gcc, clang, intel, etc.).
-This should generate the astyle executible in `$ASTYLE_DIR/build/$COMPILER/bin/`.
-For the GWB to see this executible, you now need to add this to your `$PATH`.
+This should generate the astyle executable in `$ASTYLE_DIR/build/$COMPILER/bin/`.
+For the GWB to see this executable, you now need to add this to your `$PATH`.
 For mac, open your `~/.bash_profile` and add the following line:

 `export PATH=$ASTYLE_DIR/build/$COMPILER/bin/:$PATH`